timpending/comp-sci-curriculum/Unit-1/04-stacks-and-queues.md

 ### Where do we see stacks in the real world?

 - How about the call stack?
 Remember what that is? [http://en.wikipedia.org/wiki/Call_stack](http://en.wikipedia.org/wiki/Call_stack)
+- The 'undo' command in a text editor can be modeled with a stack.
 - We use stacks to help in the implementation of more complex data structures and algorithms
 - A stack is an extremely useful and efficient data structure for solving algorithms like figuring out a palindrome.
 - Typical application areas include compilers, operating systems, handling of program memory (nested function calls)